3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;                                 A
 &nbsp;So you gotta let me know
-&nbsp;                                 D  G  D &nbsp;Should I stay or should I go?
+&nbsp;                                 D  G  D &nbsp;Should I Stay Or Should I Go?

 &nbsp;<a class="rojo">F</a>: <a class="lnk"  href="#biii">bIII prestado del modo paralelo menor</a>
 </code>